wlach/eideticker/README.md

     ./bin/runtest.py org.mozilla.fennec src/tests/canvas/clock.html

-A capture of this test should be stored in `src/talos/captures`.
+A capture of this test should be stored in `captures` off the root eideticker directory.

 The recommended way of viewing captures (and performing analysis) is through the Eideticker web interface.
 To run it, execute: